efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 where $e_{ij}$ is the semantic similarity between two scenes $s_i,s_j$ and $\lambda_1,\lambda_2$ are the parameters that define whether prior or future scenes influence more the centrality score of a current scene.
 Finally, we select the top $M$ scenes that have the highest centralities as the summary.

-**Supervised summarization: _SummaSuNNeR_[3]**
+**Supervised as a sequence**

 Now we assume that the scenes belonging to the episode summary are given.

 In a supervised scenario, we assume that binary labels are given denoting the scenes that belong to the summary.
-In this case, standard summarization algorithms select the desired subsequence of scenes based on standard criteria: content, salience (i.e., similarity with a document encoding), position and novelty (i.e., dissimilarity with previous selected units).
+In this case, standard summarization algorithms (_SummaRuNNeR_[3]) consider a document as a sequence (for us that would be a sequence of scene representations) and perform selection based on:

+1. content, i.e., scene representation

+2. salience i.e., similarity with a global document representation

+3. position \& novelty, i.e., encoded position in the document and similarity with previous selections

-**Is general algorithms good enough for summarizing episodes?**
+**Is general algorithms appropriate for summarizing episodes?**

 No!
 TV episodes and narratives in general present significantly different structure and differ in the way that deliver information.
-In narratives, information is delivered piecemeal, the direction of the story often follows different paths and the viewer/reader should watch/read the narrative until the end in order to affirmatively conclude about what the story is about.
+In narratives, information is delivered piecemeal, the direction of the story often follows different paths as events unfold and the viewer/reader should watch/read the whole narrative in order to affirmatively conclude about what the story is about.

-Hence, we hypothesize that general summarization algorithms cannot transfer that well from clean, straightforward articles to messy, complex and entangled stories, such as TV episodes.
+Hence, we hypothesize that general summarization algorithms cannot be transferred directly from clean, straightforward articles to messy, complex and entangled stories, such as TV episodes.

-## SUMMER

 **Our solution: Narrative Structure**

-We
+We aim at exploiting the underlying narrative structure of the CSI episodes for facilitating summarization.

+According to screenwriting theory [4], all films and TV shows independently of their genre have a common skeleton: in order to make a story compelling,

 <p align="center">
   <img src="https://raw.githubusercontent.com/ppapalampidi/ppapalampidi.github.io/master/images/ezgif.com-gif-maker.gif" height="100">